 It’s vital to remember that effective reviews are a team effort between manager and employee.
 A two-way dialogue is a must.
 It enables managers to grow and learn about themselves through employee feedback, empowers employees to voice their concerns and needs, and strengthens relationships.
 Unfortunately, only 14% of employees say that their performance reviews are motivating.

 Implementing peer and 360-degree reviews offers managers a better view of employee performance, and individuals can feel like they’re being more accurately represented.
 The objective of collecting 360-degree feedback is to give employees feedback from more than just their managers.
 This method also gives managers the opportunity to see what the rest of the team thinks of their colleagues’ performance.

 Traditional performance reviews tend to be singularly focused on goal progress: What’s been achieved since the previous appraisal?
 A 360 review focuses on how the employee affected and contributed to the work of others.
 It helps put their skills and contributions in context and prevent managers’ biases from impacting the review —whether negatively or positively.

 Managers can make performance reviews more effective by asking questions aimed at getting feedback from their reports.
 Find out if your management style is working or needs more refining with these six questions:

-- What’s one key strength you think I should leverage more in my role?
+- What key strength do you think I should leverage in my role?

 - What’s one thing I can do to help us be more effective in reaching our goals?